- Different types of VPNs may not be compatible with your Windows 10 device.

 Note: Windows only runs apps from the Windows Store, so you need to contact your VPN service to see if they have an available app for VPN with Windows.

-This is done by opening the Control Panel of the server, then click Administrative Tools and then Services.
+This is done by opening the Control Panel of the server, then clicking Administrative Tools, and then Services.

 If the ping fails yet the IP address ping was successful, then there’s a DNS problem as the VPN client cannot resolve the server’s name to the IP address.

-Different methods of authentication exist for VPN connections, and both VPN client and server need to have at least one method that is common to each.
+Different methods of authentication exist for VPN connections, and both VPN clients and servers need to have at least one method that is common to each.